NAP

 Welcome to the Nomadic Archivists Project Press (NAP Press).

-Our mission is to publish work that taps the depth and complexity of Black narrative.
-We firmly place ourselves alongside other publishers and editors creating work for future generations who will be searching for what happened here, who were the witnesses and how they lived.
+We publish work that taps the depth and complexity of Black narrative.
+This places our work alongside other publishers and editors who create work for future generations who will be searching for what happened here, who were the witnesses, and how they lived.

 Current Project